Snow Removal Contract (Quebec)

 Condominium corporations (syndicats de copropriété) governed by CCQ articles 1038 and following routinely enter into seasonal snow removal contracts for the common areas of their buildings and parking structures.
 These contracts need specific provisions addressing the responsibilities of the contractor for injury prevention (sprinkling of abrasives on pedestrian pathways), the corporation's liability to unit owners and their guests, and the specific equipment allowed on the property without damaging the paving surface or underground pipes.

-Property management companies managing multiple residential or commercial properties need master snow removal contracts or property-specific contracts with the same contractor to ensure consistent service levels and unified pricing across their portfolio.
-The ability to manage a single contractual relationship covering multiple properties reduces administrative burden and negotiating friction, while ensuring uniform service standards and liability protections.
+Property management companies managing multiple residential or commercial properties need master snow removal contracts or property-specific contracts with the same contractor to confirm consistent service levels and unified pricing across their portfolio.
+The ability to manage a single contractual relationship covering multiple properties reduces administrative burden and negotiating friction, while confirming uniform service standards and liability protections.

 New construction properties and newly landscaped properties also need careful snow removal contracts that specify restrictions on equipment to protect newly installed sod, interlock stones, or fragile landscaping elements.
 Similarly, properties with complex drainage systems, irrigation equipment heads, or underground pipes need contracts that clearly identify these hazards and establish the contractor's obligation to avoid them, or alternatively acknowledge that the client is responsible for properly marking all such hazards before the snow season begins.